Retiring Early? Rule of 55 vs. 72(t) SEPP for Penalty - Free Retirement Account Withdrawals

 With the Rule of 55, you might take a distribution one year for a large expense and nothing the next (plan permitting).
 This allows for variable cash flow management.

 For a 72(t) SEPP, you must continue payments for at least 5 years or until you turn 59½, whichever is longer.
 Stopping, changing, skipping, or taking an extra payment will generally "bust" the plan.
-This triggers the retroactive 10% penalty plus interest on all previous distributions.
+This triggers the retroactive 10% penalty plus interest on ALL previous distributions.

 Which Strategy Is Safer?